Urban Pulse Terms of Service

 8.1 What the feature does

-The AI-assisted field-extraction feature reads an uploaded document and proposes structured fields (for example names, addresses, dates and amounts) so you do not have to enter them by hand.
-The document is first processed by an Australian-based text-recognition service, and the extracted text is then analysed by a large-language-model service to propose the fields.
-The third parties involved are described in Section 10 and in our Privacy Policy.
+If we release AI-assisted field extraction, the feature will read an uploaded document and propose structured fields (for example names, addresses, dates and amounts) so you do not have to enter them by hand.
+The document may first be processed by an Australian-based text-recognition service, and extracted text may then be analysed by a large-language-model service to propose the fields.
+The third parties involved will be described in Section 10 and in our Privacy Policy before activation.

-This feature is not active at the date of these Terms (see Section 3.3).
-When we make it available, it may run automatically on a document you upload, before you separately ask for it.
-Our Privacy Policy explains how the document text (which may include personal information embedded in your document) is processed, and we will give you notice in line with that Privacy Policy before the feature is switched on.
+Where AI-assisted field extraction is released, available and enabled for your account, it may run automatically on a document you upload before you separately ask for it.
+Our Privacy Policy will explain how the document text (which may include personal information embedded in your document) is processed.
 You are responsible for having the right to have a document processed in this way (see Section 6.3).

 8.2 Assistive only — you must verify